Hardware Recommendations for DaVinci Resolve:

-No, NVLink does not work in DaVinci Resolve 15.1.2 and will actually significantly reduce performance!
-Right now, in order to enable NVLink you have to enable SLI which currently means that Resolve can only effectively see and use one of the two installed GPUs.
-This means that even if you have two GPUs, with NVLink on you will only get the performance of one of those cards.
+No, NVLink does not work in DaVinci Resolve and will actually significantly reduce performance!
+Right now, in order to enable NVLink you have to turn on SLI which currently means that Resolve can only effectively see and use one of the two installed GPUs.
+This means that even if you have two GPUs, with NVLink on you will only get the performance of one card.

 How do I get 10-bit HDMI or SDI display support for DaVinci Resolve?

 While all the video cards in our DaVinci Resolve workstations support 10-bit displays, if color accuracy is concern we recommend using a Blackmagic Decklink Mini Monitor 4K and the Studio 4K 6G-SDI PCI-E cards.
 These video monitoring cards are specifically designed to deliver unaltered video signals to your display, resulting in the best possible video and color quality.
 Note that you will need a dedicated, highly accurate display that is capable of handling the FPS and resolution of your project in order to take full advantage of these cards

 DaVinci Resolve Studio - NVIDIA GeForce RTX 3080 & 3090 Performance